 Multifamily incentives are available for projects in buildings with at least five Dwelling Units.
 Multifamily incentives require decommissioning over the scope of the project for categories 2c, 4 and 4a.
 Incentives will be capped at \$1 million per project or 50% of project costs, whichever is lower.

-Table 4 shows incentive rates for all Multifamily offerings.
-Existing Buildings include gut renovations.
+Table 4 shows incentive rates for ASHP Multifamily offerings for existing buildings include gut renovations.
+Please refer to Section 2.6 for ground source heat pump incentives.